EGR X SCHOLARSHIPS

-Each candidate must submit the cover sheet, a resume, and a statement (250 words approximately) addressing the criteria listed above for the award which are applying.
+How to Apply: Each candidate must submit the cover sheet, a resume, and a statement (250 words approximately) addressing the criteria listed below for the award which are applying.
 Applications are due mid January of each year.
-Specifics can be obtained by contacting The Center, Room 1340 EB Or email to firstname.lastname@example.org
+Specifics can be obtained by emailing firstname.lastname@example.org

 The Leslie L. Leone Cooperative Education Award for Excellence, named after Les Leone, in recognition of his long tenure as the director of the cooperative education program in the College of Engineering at Michigan State University, his belief in the process of learning outside the confines of the classroom, including travel, research, and career-related work experiences.
 Recognizing that those who choose to fully embrace their university experience may stay around a little longer, but be all the better for it.